-RED STAR: Indicates an event that neither you nor any of your friends have discovered yet.
+RED STAR: Indicates an event that you haven't discovered yet.
 Events will keep being displayed even after completing it, so you will have to hide the icon manually following the instructions in the tooltip.

-YELLOW STAR: Indicates an event that is part of an achievement, and neither you nor any of your friends have discovered yet.
+YELLOW STAR: Indicates an event that is part of an achievement, and you haven't discovered yet.

 GREEN STAR: Indicates an event that is part of an achievement and that you have discovered.
 As soon as you complete the achievement it will turn into a NORMAL STAR.

 PINK STAR: Indicates an event that you just found.